 Citizen Eco-Drive Promaster Nighthawk Dual Time Watch

 As Citizen’s series of professional-grade sports watches, the Eco-Drive Promaster Nighthawk is equipped with functionality and rugged construction for taking on adventures in the air; land; and sea.

 And here, we have a watch from the series, something for pilots in a sleek design with fine details on its black dial together with stainless steel and scratch-resistant mineral crystal, the Citizen Eco-Drive Promaster Nighthawk Dual Time Watch.

 Looking into its solar-powered feature, this Japanese quartz watch has 6 months of power reserve.

 It has the essential features for a pilot, such as the pilot’s slide rule inner chapter ring that’s operated by the crown at the 8 o’clock position and dual time display.
 And for checking the date is its date display at the 3 o’clock position.
 These features and design landed this watch on our list of best pilot watches.

 It’s designed to cater to pilots, but it also has 200-meter water resistance good for the sea.
 See the full line of Citizen Eco-Drive Promaster Watches Here

 Seiko Solar Stainless Steel Chronograph Diver’s Watch

 We also have something here for divers, the handsome Seiko Solar Stainless Steel Chronograph Diver’s Watch makes an excellent timepiece for underwater adventures and at the same time, also makes a nice accessory to match with casual attire or even with a suit.

 As a solar-powered diver’s watch, this watch won’t disappoint with its 6-month power reserve and excellent features for diving.

 This quintessential diver’s watch is equipped with 200-meter water resistance along with other necessary features to back it up.
-Its screw-down crown and screw-down case back reinforces its water resistance.
+Its screw-down crown and a screw-down case back reinforce its water resistance.
 And for accurately keeping track of time underwater, it has a unidirectional rotating bezel with a luminous pip at the 60-minute mark and large luminous hands and markers.